Strong Duality in Risk-Constrained Nonconvex Functional Programming: Proofs

-Unfortunately, proving that ${\cal C}$ is convex for the risk-constrained setting seems impossible, and we conjecture that such an assertion is probably false, at least unless we enforce additional structural conditions (on top of the fully compatible set of conditions comprising Assumption \ref{assu:Assumption}).
+Unfortunately, proving that ${\cal C}$ is convex for the risk-constrained setting seems impossible, and we conjecture that such an assertion is probably false, at least unless we enforce additional structural conditions (on top of the fully compatible set of conditions appearing in either Assumption \ref{assu:Assumption} or \ref{assu:Assumption2}, respectively).

-Fortunately though, what we can indeed show is \textit{convexity of the closure of ${\cal C}$}; establishing this key result constitutes the core of the proof of Theorem \ref{thm:Main}.
-Then, convexity of \textit{$\mathrm{cl}({\cal C})$ }is combined with the fact is that the point $(\mathsf{P}^{*},{\bf 0},{\bf 0})$ cannot be in the interior of $\mathrm{cl}({\cal C})$, enabling a separating hyperplane argument for the pair $(\mathsf{P}^{*},{\bf 0},{\bf 0})$ and $\mathrm{cl}({\cal C})$, which together with Slater's condition implies strong duality for problem (\ref{eq:Base}); this step is similar to that in the risk-neutral case, where ${\cal C}$ is a convex set, see, e.g., \citep{Chamon2020a}.
-We believe that establishing strong duality for (\ref{eq:Base}) using only convexity of \textit{$\mathrm{cl}({\cal C})$ }is interesting, as it reveals a substantially weaker chain of self-contained logical arguments sufficient to prove Theorem \ref{thm:Main} as compared with the risk-neutral setting (a special case).
-For an alternative, though non-elementary and more involved way of establishing strong duality for (\ref{eq:Base}) --again by exploiting convexity of \textit{$\mathrm{cl}({\cal C})$} and Slater's condition--, see Appendix \ref{sec:Alternative}.
+Fortunately though, what we can indeed show is \textit{convexity of the closure of ${\cal C}$}; establishing this key result constitutes the core of the proof of Theorems \ref{thm:Main} and \ref{thm:Main2}, respectively.
+Then, convexity of \textit{$\mathrm{cl}({\cal C})$ }is combined with the fact that the point $(\mathsf{P}^{*},{\bf 0},{\bf 0})$ cannot be in the interior of $\mathrm{cl}({\cal C})$, enabling a separating hyperplane argument for the pair $(\mathsf{P}^{*},{\bf 0},{\bf 0})$ and $\mathrm{cl}({\cal C})$, which together with Slater's condition (i.e., strict feasibility) implies strong duality for problem \eqref{eq:Base}; this step is similar to that in the risk-neutral case, where ${\cal C}$ is a convex set, see, e.g., \citep{Chamon2020a}.
+We believe that establishing strong duality for \eqref{eq:Base} using merely convexity of \textit{$\mathrm{cl}({\cal C})$ }is interesting, as it reveals a substantially weaker chain of self-contained logical arguments sufficient to prove Theorem \ref{thm:Main} (or Theorem \ref{thm:Main2}) as compared with the risk-neutral setting (a special case).
+For an alternative (though non-elementary and more involved) way of establishing strong duality for \eqref{eq:Base} ---again by exploiting convexity of \textit{$\mathrm{cl}({\cal C})$} and Slater's condition---, see Appendix \ref{sec:Alternative}.